ADP and ACP test corrections

 Example: The ADP test is failed for the plan year ending December 31, year 1.
 The regulatory correction period ends December 31, year 2.
 The self-correction period would extend for two plan years beyond the end of the regulatory correction period, ending on December 31, year 4.

-A plan sponsor may self-correct an operational failure by a plan amendment to conform the terms of the plan to the plan’s prior operations to correct:
+A plan sponsor may self-correct an operational failure by a plan amendment to conform the terms of the plan to the plan’s prior operations to correct the following specific problems:

 - early inclusion of otherwise eligible employee.